dsward2/macSVG/README.md

 **The user interface for managing animation elements has been improved for setting the keyTimes, keySplines and keyPoints attributes.
 This change makes it easier to set linear/ease-in/ease-out animation timings.**

+The OpenClipArt.org website under the Help menu is currently offline.
+Hopefully it will return soon.

 <hr>

 **macSVG is a MIT-licensed open-source macOS app for designing HTML5 SVG 1.1 (Scalable Vector Graphics) art and animation.**